octree-gva/Zeitline/docs/examples/update-conf.md

 section: examples
 ---

 Zeitline allows you to update the configuration on the fly and to re render the timeline with the new options.
+You can check an [other example here](update-conf2).

 ```js
 var conf = {